crhunt/rai_workspace/README.md

 # RAI Workspace

-This workspace is designed as a generic harnass for creating, populating, and querying databases on a local RAI server, using the RAI SDK.
-It will be extended to cover cloud-based servers and remote data storage.
+This workspace is designed as a generic harnass for creating, populating, and querying RAI databases, using the RAI SDK.

 The goal of this harnass is to test-out the RAI SDK and to facilitate testing Rel behavior.
 It is currently implemented with the Julia SDK only.